Hypotenuse Calculator

 Formula One: Given Two Legs

-The Pythagorean theorem can be used to find the hypotenuse using the length of the other two legs.
+The Pythagorean theorem can be used to find the hypotenuse using the length of the two legs.
 The Pythagorean theorem states a² + b² = c².

 This formula can be rewritten to solve for the hypotenuse c: